 Open (“User-Defined”) Coding

-- There is no predefined set of codes upfront.
-If you are the first coder working on a data set, you will most probably see a blank code book.
+- With Open Coding, there is no predefined set of codes upfront.
+If you are the first coder working on a data set then you will most probably see a blank code book.

 - Coders must discover the codes from within the data.